Australia-Pakistan Scoreboard | Taiwan News

-MELBOURNE, Australia (AP) — Scoreboard Friday at the end of the second cricket test between Australia and Pakistan at the Melbourne Cricket Ground:
+MELBOURNE, Australia (AP) — Scoreboard Thursday at stumps on the rain-affected fourth day of the second cricket test between Australia and Pakistan at the Melbourne Cricket Ground:

 |Australia, 1st Innings